Salesforce updates Quip with Quip Slides, Dropbox, and Box integrations

 Last, but not least, Quip now supports document and spreadsheet embedding directly within Salesforce’s Sales Cloud Lightning and Service Cloud Lightning Consoles.

 “Companies today need a fast, connected, mobile-first collaboration suite to succeed in today’s always on, always connected world.
 However, collaboration tools have largely remained stagnant, slowing down the pace of innovation,” Salesforce wrote.
-“By combining documents, spreadsheets, apps and chat with live CRM data, Quip enables teams to create work together, faster.
+“By combining documents, spreadsheets, apps, and chat with live CRM data, Quip enables teams to create work together, faster.
 Built mobile-first, new updates to Quip include slides, additional third-party Live Apps, and deeper Salesforce integrations — ultimately delivering the modern collaboration suite.”